microsoft/Application-Insights-Workbooks/Documentation/Interactivity.md

 ![Image showing the conditional visibility where the chart is hidden](Images/Interactivity-ConditionalVisibility-Invisible.png)

-# Interactivity with selections in grids and charts
+# Interactivity with multiple selections in grids and charts
 Query and Metrics steps can also export one or more parameters when a row (or multiple rows) are selected.

 ![Image showing the export parameters settings](Images/Interactivity-ExportParameters.png)